WillispYoung/Completeness-Index/README.md

-# Page Interactivity Measurement
+# Web Metrics Measurement
-Implementation on the measurement of time-to-interactivity for web pages.
+Implementation on the measurement of severak metrics (including potentially new ones) for web pages.